xanimal37/EventTrackerProject/README.md

 ## Lessons Learned
 - start with simple db, classes and methods and build
 - RESTART SPRING BOOT AFTER CHANGES
+- a column called "date_and_time" will cause problems with Spring Data when attempting to name method findByAnimalIDAndDateAndTime()... renamed to "whenFed"
+- postman will do random variables with ${}
+- use @DateTimeFormat with pattern
+- can use date for range query

 ## Things to Improve
 - add enclosure and track cleaning/maintenance